 Think carefully about where to keep your notes and how to store them so they're easily accessible.
 Organising your notes and keeping them tidy will save you time and is as important as knowing which note-taking techniques are most effective for you.

 Here are some ideas to help you get organised.

 Using paper for your notes

 - Try using coloured paper so that all related notes are made on sheets of the same colour.
-Some notebooks have sections in different colours and give the advantage of keeping all your notes in one place.
+Some notebooks have sections in different colours and have the advantage of keeping all your notes in one place.

-- You could use a concertina file, a folders, or a file with dividers to organise your notes according to topic, module or as part of an assignment.
+- You could use a concertina file, a folder, or a file with dividers to organise your notes according to topic, module or as part of an assignment.
 Label and number all your pages if you use loose paper.

 - Devise an index to your notes and keep it up to date.